Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Evaluating Visualizations

 \subsection{Evaluating Class Discrimination}

-\mac{In order to measure whether \gcam{} helps distinguish between classes we select images from VOC 2007 val set that contain exactly two annotated categories and create visualizations for each one of them.} For both VGG-16 and AlexNet CNNs, we obtain \rp{category-specific} visualizations using four techniques: \dec{}, \gb{}, and \gcam{} versions of each these methods (\cdec{} and \cgb{}).
-We show visualizations to 43 workers on Amazon Mechanical Turk (AMT) and ask them ``Which of the two object categories is depicted in the image?'' as shown in \figref{fig:human_studies}.
+\mac{In order to measure whether \gcam{} helps distinguish between classes, we select images from the PASCAL VOC 2007 val set, which contain exactly $2$ annotated categories and create visualizations for each one of them.} For both VGG-16 and AlexNet CNNs, we obtain \rp{category-specific} visualizations using four techniques: \dec{}, \gb{}, and \gcam{} versions of each of these methods (\cdec{} and \cgb{}).
+We show these visualizations to 43 workers on Amazon Mechanical Turk (AMT) and ask them ``Which of the two object categories is depicted in the image?'' (shown in \figref{fig:human_studies}).